During the late 17th century, Boston, Massachusetts and Port Royal, Jamaica were the two largest English towns in the Americas.

 Port Royal was the center of shipping commerce in Jamaica in the 17th century.
 During this time, it gained a reputation as not only "the richest", but also "the wickedest city in the world".
 It was a popular place for pirates and privateers from as far away as Madagascar on the far side of Africa who brought and spent their treasure in a display of wealth and loose morals.
 Their presence was actively encouraged by the British as it provided a dual-benefit of discouraging attacks from the Spanish and the French as well as providing opportunity for local givernment officials to grow wealthy through collusion with the buccaneers.

 An earthquake on June 7, 1692, largely destroyed Port Royal, causing two thirds of the city to sink into the Caribbean Sea.
+Several 17th century pirate ships sunk within the harbor.
 Today it is considered one of the most important underwater archaeological site in the western hemisphere.
-Several 17th and early 18th century pirate ships sunk within the harbor.
 The area is a historical treasure trove pertually under study by various academic institutions.

 The painting below is a reconstruction by Peter Dunn of what the town would have looked like in 1840 after it was rebuilt from the earthquake.
 The town was again devasted by another earthquake on January 14, 1907.
 Today, it is an even smaller version of what it was in the depiction below.